Discovery of a new Local Group Dwarf Galaxy Candidate in UNIONS: Bo\"otes V: Photometric and Structural Properties

 Under the assumption that the bright star is indeed an RGB star, we can estimate the distance to \boov\ by assuming that this star is at the tip of the RGB (TRGB).
 This is the upper bound on the distance estimate as the lone, bright star may not truly be at the very tip, and there are no other similarly bright stars in the system with which to compare.

-The TRGB in the $i$-band has been shown to act as a standard candle and can therefore be used for distance estimation \citep{Lee1993, Salaris1997}.
-The corrected $i$-band luminosity of this star is $i_0 = 17.05 \pm 0.02$ and the absolute magnitude of the TRGB in the PanSTARRS-i band is $M_{i, TRGB} = -3.56$\,mag.
-We adopt an uncertainty on this value of order 0.05\,mags from the globular cluster calibration by \citet{Freedman2020}.
-The gives $(m - M)_i = 20.61 \pm 0.05$, yielding a heliocentric distance upper bound of $d_{\text{upper}} = 132.3 \pm 3.2$\,kpc.
+The TRGB in the $I$-band has been shown to act as a standard candle and can therefore be used for distance estimation \citep{Lee1993, Salaris1997}.
+As we are working in the PanSTARRS-i band, we estimate the $i$-band TRGB absolute magnitude empirically using PARSEC isochrones \citep{Bressan2012}.
+Using isochrones of 12 and 13\,Gyr, and considering [Fe/H] in the range [-2.9, -0.9]\,dex in intervals of 0.2\,dex, we find the mean $i$-band TRGB to be $3.52 \pm 0.04$\,mag.
+We also take into account the statistical uncertainty (0.05\,mag) and the systematic uncertainty (0.08\,mag) from the globular cluster calibration of the $I$-band TRGB by \citet{Freedman2020}, giving $M_i^{\text{TRGB}} = 3.52 \pm 0.10$\,mag.
+The corrected $i$-band luminosity of the RGB star in question is $i_0 = 17.05 \pm 0.02$\,mag, yielding a distance modulus of $(m - M)_i = 20.57 \pm 0.10$\,mag.
+The upper bound on the distance to \boov\ is therefore $d_{\text{upper}} = 130.2 \pm 6.1$\,kpc.

 For determining the distance to the potential BHB stars, we follow the calibration given by \citet{Deason2011} for the absolute $g$-band magnitude of BHB stars using SDSS $g$- and $r$-band magnitudes: